hypoport/slack-wps-py/README.md

 ## integrate with slack status

-`wps` should interact with slacks own status
+`wps` should interact with Slack's own status
 (see [slack status API](https://api.slack.com/docs/presence-and-status))

 ## status trigger

-`wps` should be able to trigger actions, when a status is set.
+`wps` should be able to trigger actions when a status is set.

 | command | description |
 | ---- | ---- |